-By his own admission it took three trips down the aisle for Steve to figure out who he is and what he was looking for.
+Steve has been married three times and has seven children (three biological and four step children).
+By his own admission it took three trips down the aisle for Steve to figure out who he was and what he was looking for.
 He credits his wife Marjorie, who he married in 2007, with changing his life and making him a better man.

-Fortunately Steve was able to distill his past mistakes and life experiences into sage advice that he dishes up in his two books, Act Like a Lady, Think Like a Man: What Men Really Think About Love, Relationships, Intimacy and Commitment; and Straight Talk No Chaser: How to Find, Keep, and Understand a Man.
+Fortunately, Steve was able to distill his past mistakes and life experiences into sage advice that he dishes up in two of his four books— Act Like a Lady, Think Like a Man: What Men Really Think About Love, Relationships, Intimacy and Commitment; and Straight Talk No Chaser: How to Find, Keep, and Understand a Man.

 Here’s what I call Relationships 101 According to Steve Harvey:

 “Take ninety days to get to know a guy before you jump into a full-blown relationship.
 Before you sleep with him ask about his short-term goals, which will give you an idea what he’s working on at the moment, and his long-term goals, which will give you an idea where he’s headed.
 What is his relationship with his children, his friends, and most important, his mother?
 That’s the first relationship a boy forms with a woman.
 If that relationship is shot in any way, keep moving.
 And don’t ask about his relationship with other women because he’s going to lie.

 “Next, ask what he thinks of you.
 Listen closely to what he says.
 You’ll get answers like, ‘I think you’re fun to be with; I think you’d make a great mother; you’re the kind of girl a guy could spend his life with you.’
 Those are things a woman wants to hear.

 “After he answers that question, ask the last question.
 How does he feel about you?
 Mr. Slick, who’s just a player, hasn’t given any thought to how he feels about you, so his answer will sound the same as what he thinks about you.